PaulGreenfieldOz/WorkingDogs/Kelpie_v2/README.md

 * Multiple forward and reverse primers supported. e.g -f AGAGTTTGATCMTGGCTCAG,TTCYGKTTGATCCYGSCRGA -r TACNGNTACCTTGTTACGACTT for extracting both archaeal and bacterial full-length 16S in a single run.
 * Improvements to accuracy for low coverage and noisy data.
 * Better use of paired-reads and read coverage to avoid excessive tree exploration and reduce the risk of chimeras with noisy data.
-* Paired-read code now ignores trivial pairs, coming from short pairs (poor DNA prep).
+* Paired-read code now ignores any trivial pairs that arise from short amplicons (poor DNA prep).

 ### V2.2.0